splunk/splunk-sdk-ruby/README.md

 can be used to interact with splunkd - the _binding_ layer and the _client_ layer.

+#### A word about XML

+Ruby ships with the REXML library be default, but for most real world work, you will want to use Nokogiri, which is orders of magnitude faster.
+The Splunk Ruby SDK supports both.
+By default it will try to use Nokogiri, and fall back to REXML if Nokogiri is not available.
+The value of the library in use is kept in the global variable `$xml_library` (which will be either `:nokogiri` or `:rexml`).

+You can force your program to use a particular library by calling require_xml_library(_library_) (where, again, _library_ is either `:nokogiri` or `:rexml`).
+This method is in `lib/splunk_sdk_ruby/xml_shim.rb`, but will be included when you include the whole SDK.

+You can also force your programs to use a particular library by setting the `$RUBY_XML_LIBRARY` environment variable to either "nokogiri" or "rexml" (it is not case sensitive).

+If you force your program to use a particular library, the SDK will no longer try to fall back to REXML, but will issue a LoadError, on the assumption that if you really wanted Nokogiri that badly, we should probably tell you if you don't get it.

 #### The Binding Layer
 This is the lowest layer of the Splunk Ruby SDK.
 It is a thin wrapper around low-level HTTP capabilities, including: